mell62/weather-app/README.md

 ## :page_with_curl: Note

 - Modern normalize is used for cross-browser consistency
-- Babel is used to transpile code for older browsers
+- Babel is used to transpile code for compatibility with older browsers